cpfaff/Open-Science-Thesis/README.md

 ### Note

-This repository is still in development and the commands as well as the layout provided by the latex class are subject to change.
-You might also find the current version in master branch in unstable state!
+This repository is still in development and the commands, environments and the layout provided by the LaTeX class are subject to change.
+You might also find the current version in master branch in unstable state so a compilation to PDF is not possible!

 ## See also